connve/cloudflare-email-forwarder/README.md

 ### Security & Credentials

-- ✅ **No credentials stored in KV** - only email data
+- No credentials stored in KV - only email data
-- ✅ All retries use current environment variables
+- All retries use current environment variables
-- ✅ Rotating credentials automatically applies to pending retries
+- Rotating credentials automatically applies to pending retries

 ### Monitoring